 A More Efficient and Timely Process

-To make a deposit, they enter deposit data into the computer and run the check or checks through a desktop scanner.
+To make a deposit, they enter deposit date into the computer and run the check or checks through a desktop scanner.
 The scanner captures the check images, performs a quality check, verifies the total deposit amount, repairs any scanned checks that need it, and submits the deposit, including the check images and data, as a secure file.
-We receive immediate credit and a detailed report file on the deposits online that matches up to our accounting and real estate systems.
+We receive a detailed report file on the deposits online that matches up to our accounting and real estate systems.

 Best of all, our associates never have to leave their desks.

 Remote Deposit allows us to perform these duties better and more consistently.
 It’s saving us time and money, and allowing us to give better service to our clients.
 We’ve been completely satisfied.